shraddhaopsmx/ssd-jwt-auth/README.md

 - UI will provide options to create tokens specific to an integration
 - UI will provide option generic user token can be used in automation
 - Library will provide ability to create Internal JWTs only.
+- User and service tokens can only be created by ssd-gate post authentication.
+SSD services can request service-token by creating an internal-account with their service-name

 Library Functions
 - Authnenticate